ThayRibeiro0/pokemon_app/README.md

 ### About the Project

-PokéDex Explorer provides a seamless way to interact with Pokémon data.
+Pokemon_App provides a seamless way to interact with Pokémon data.
 Users can:

 Search for any Pokémon by name or ID.
 View detailed stats and information.